-As noted, in respect to Egypt, there is a unique history which dates back to 1875, when Britain increased its influence in Egypt by acquiring a substantial share in the Suez Canal.
+As noted, with respect to Egypt, there is a unique history that dates back to 1875, when Britain increased its influence in Egypt by acquiring a substantial share in the Suez Canal.
 Safeguarding the canal became a major endeavor of the British government.
-The Egyptian economy’s recession and debts, gave the British government the chance to increase its military involvement, and subsequently suppressed the Ahmed Urabi revolt, and enforce complete colonialism control over Egypt in 1882.
+The Egyptian economic recession and debts gave the British government the chance to increase its military involvement, and subsequently suppressed the Ahmed Urabi revolt, and enforce complete colonialism control over Egypt in 1882.
 With Egypt totally under British control, this made it simple to jointly take on the colonization of Sudan.
-But the Anglo-Egyptian forces met stiff resistance from the Mahdi forces in Sudan, and it wasn’t until the 1890’s, that the country had succumbed to British control.
+But the Anglo-Egyptian forces met stiff resistance from the Mahdi forces in Sudan, and it wasn’t until the 1890s, that the country succumbed to British control.

 In the eastern region, Uganda formerly ‘acquired’ in 1894, and Kenya formerly ‘acquired’ in 1895, and brought under British rule through the East Africa Company, which was instrumental in channelizing this colonialism.